 I've been thinking a lot lately about all the ways Twitter is wonderful and terrible.
 First the good bits: it's democratizing and lowers the bar to entry for posting content on the internet, even if it's limited to 240 characters and living on a private company's platform.
-It's a tool that allows niche or marginalized or just plain smaller communities to connect, share, discovery and be discovered in a way that they otherwise might not.
-Twitter, at it's best, embodies all the positive connotations the word "social" might convey when we call it a social medium.
-It's doing what the internet, at its best, has done from the beginning, but in a way that's more accessible.
+It's a tool that allows niche, marginalized and just plain smaller communities to connect, share, discover and be discovered in a way that they otherwise might not.
+Twitter at it's best embodies all the positive connotations we migt associate with the word "social."
+It's doing what the internet, at its best, has done from the beginning, but in a way that's more broadly accessible.

 Long-term, Twitter cannot last.
 Someday the borrowed money that keeps it afloat will run out and the newer generation of internet users will stop paying attention.

 But that is neither here nor there today.
 In the meantime, I made a silly project:

 What does it do?
 It's a script that ensures your total number of tweets never exceeds the number of followers you have.

 Why?
 Because I think tweets are best when they're kept ephemeral.
 It's also a tongue-in-cheek way to ensure you're "reach" never quite exceeds the number of people on Twitter who might actually be paying attention to you :-)

 Pull requests welcome.
 Let me know what you think!